Dickie Arbiter: Biography

 His television appearances include Newsnight, BBC Breakfast, BBC News, This Morning, Larry King Live and Richard and Judy.

 In March 2021, he was tricked by a fictional news company created by YouTuber pranksters Josh Pieters and Archie Manners into giving his purported reaction to the Oprah with Meghan and Harry interview two days before the interview was aired.

 Personal life

-He is the father of Victoria Arbiter, who is a commentator on the Royal Family.
+He is the father of Victoria Arbiter, who is a commentator on the royal family.

 Publication

-His memoir On Duty with the Queen: My Twelve Years as a Buckingham Palace Press Secretary was published in October 2014.
+His memoir, On Duty with the Queen: My Time as a Buckingham Palace Press Secretary, was published in October 2014.
+A follow-up to his 2014 memoir, titled On Duty with the Royals: The Inside Story of the Modern Monarchy, was published in September 2026.